microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/2_HTML/html_css.md

 ### Why HTML and CSS?

-The HTML and Cascading Stylesheets (CSS) sections are designed to take you through the theoretical components of the web as well as the first step in creating a web application (building out the client-side).
-When building a web application, we believe it is best to always start with a clickable prototype involving only HTML, CSS, and Javascript so it is only natural to teach these technologies first.
+The HTML and Cascading Stylesheets (CSS) sections are designed to take you through the theoretical components of the web as well as the first step in creating a web application (building out the client side).
+When building a web application, it is best to start with a clickable prototype involving only HTML, CSS, and JavaScript.
+Thus, it is only natural to teach these technologies first.

 ### Create a simple HTML document